FAIRmat-NFDI/nexus_definitions/manual/source/classes/base_classes/sample-structure.rst

 :ref:`NXhistory`
     A set of activities that occurred to a physical entity prior/during experiment.

-:ref:`NXinsertion_device`
-    An insertion device, as used in a synchrotron light source.

 :ref:`NXmanipulator`
     Base class to describe the use of manipulators and sample stages.